Louisiana's Living

 Gladys' ancestors settled south of Lafayette, on Isle de Cannes, where she and many of her relatives still live today.
 For several generations, weaving was a major occupation of Acadian women.
 All the ladies living along the coulee (creek) would spin and weave.
 They would frequently get together for carding parties, la cardrie, and together prepare the cotton for spinning.
 Gladys recalls these carding parties from her childhood, "Everyone would bring their cards and extra chairs would be brought in from the neighbors close by.
 We would card all afternoon, with a break for lemonade and cookies.
 Then, Mama would spin in the evening."

-Although the Acadians used white cotton as well, the brown cotton was very popular because it already had a natural color and didn't require dying.
+Although the Acadians used white cotton as well, the brown cotton was very popular because it already had a natural color and didn't require dyeing.
 This coton jaune probably originated in Mexico, and in south Louisiana, the seed was handed down from one generation to another for planting each year.
 Today, very little brown cotton is grown.
 Gladys and her husband plant and harvest their own.
 They also hand pick it, and then take it to North Louisiana for ginning to remove the seeds.
 The brown cotton is ginned only after all the white cotton of the season is completed.
 The next step is for the cotton to be carded.

 For carding, a small quantity of the seeded cotton is placed between rectangular steel brushes to be combed and stretched until the fibers are smooth and form a narrow strip approximately eight inches long.
 This strip is called the rolag, and the brushes are called cards.
 The rolag is used to spin into thread.